zooniverse/mobile/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: bug
-assignees: ''

----
+## Thank you for reporting a bug!

 In order to fix an issue, we need to be able to reproduce it.
 To give us the best chance of reproducing your issue, please follow these steps:

-1. Please check that you currently have the latest mobile app version (2.6.9 as of Dec 3, 2019) installed.
+1. Please check that you currently have the latest mobile app version installed.
 If not, please update.

 In your issue, please include: